 Fourth, to become effective, the Voluntary Guidelines need to address core obstacles to sustainable soil management.
-Some broadly acknowledged obstacles are lacking awareness of the causes of soil degradation and of the medium- and long-term impacts of unsustainable soil management; competing demands for land (e.g., agricultural vs. industrial use vs. settlements/ urban sprawl); lacking policy coherence and cohesion; lacking capacities to implement SSM policies, to offer incentives for compliance or to sanction non-compliance; short-term profits from exploiting soils; lacking tenure rights and thus lacking incentives to invest in soils; as well as lacking competences to implement (partly more complex and knowledge intensive) SSM practices.557 While the VGSSM can contribute to improving awareness with regard to soil degradation and delivering hints as how to avoid them, the Guidelines as such cannot counter any of the other obstacles.
+Some broadly acknowledged obstacles are lacking awareness of the causes of soil degradation and of the medium- and long-term impacts of unsustainable soil management; competing demands for land (e.g., agricultural vs. industrial use vs. settlements/ urban sprawl); lacking policy coherence and cohesion; lacking capacities to implement SSM policies, to offer incentives for compliance or to sanction non-compliance; short-term profits from exploiting soils; lacking tenure rights and thus lacking incentives to invest in soils; as well as lacking competences to implement (partly more complex and knowledge intensive) SSM practices.
+This work is as how to avoid them, the Guidelines as such cannot counter any of the other obstacles.
 Addressing these requires a broader approach to implementation - with financial assistance being coupled to their application, capacity building, inclusive or local national-level policy processes on land and soil management, even with changes in price signals for products related to SSM (notably, by internalizing external costs of land/soil degradation).
 Many of these aspects require national policy action but can be internationally supported.